contexttesting/zoroaster/documentary/2-explanation/1-dir-test-suite.md

 Normally, a directory is a test suite because it groups files together by functionality, and as libraries' features develop, their test directory should grow more files inside -- testing new features.
 It's more desirable to create many smaller files sorted by directories, rather than put all tests in a single file.

 However, it's understandable why one would go down the second route -- this is because the traditional frameworks have an inherent limitation in them.
 They force developers to reuse single _set-up_ and _tear-down_ functions such as `beforeEach` and `afterEach` within the same file because there's no way to make them run across multiple files without duplicating the code.
-Consider example below to understand this point better.
+Consider the example below to understand this point better.

 A project has `src` directory and is tested with `mocha`, with tests in `test` directory.